vdudouyt/jbodncp/README.md

 **jbodncp** obeys the following rules when working in JBOD mode to mitigate the stopped transfer artifacts problem:
 * If there are two or more files with the same relative path in different source locations, the one with maximal file size is getting served
 * Each time when downloading a file, we check if a file with the same relative path already exists in one of destination locations.
 So, we rewrite an already existing one rather than creating a new copy in another location (or do nothing if it's file size is equal to the orig)
-* In all another cases, we use the round robin principle to select a destination for each incoming file
+* In all another cases, we use the round robin principle to select a destination for each incoming file.